solidjs/solid-start

 How is solid-start architected?

-solid-start is organized into 4 architecture layers: Framework Core, Build Tooling, Applications, Test Fixtures.
-Minimal connections — components operate mostly in isolation.
+solid-start is organized into 4 architecture layers: Core Framework, Build Tooling, Applications, Development Tools.
+Data flows through 6 distinct pipeline stages.
 This layered structure keeps concerns separated and modules independent.

 How does data flow through solid-start?